Large Language Model-Guided Semantic Alignment for Human Activity Recognition: System design

 \subsubsection{\textbf{Text encoder}}

 We adopt a pre-trained language model as the text encoder due to its robust ability to understand semantic interpretations through language.
 Specifically, we use the text encoder to encode the semantic interpretations of sensor readings $\mathbf{S}^{z}$ and activity labels $\mathbf{S}^{l}$, which are represented as $\mathbf{Z} = g_{\text{en}}(\mathbf{S}^{z})$ and $\mathbf{H} = g_{\text{en}}(\mathbf{S}^{l})$, where $g_{\text{en}}(\cdot)$ denotes the text encoder.
 In our work, we utilize the BERT architecture as the text encoder, initializing it with pre-trained BERT parameters~\cite{devlin2018bert}.
 BERT consists of multiple Transformer encoder layers, each incorporating multi-head self-attention mechanisms and feedforward neural networks, allowing it to generate word representations in a bidirectional context.
 We chose BERT because of its superior ability to understand text semantics and compare text similarity, as it captures word meanings in a bidirectional context, enabling nuanced comprehension and effective comparisons.
+Unlike generative models that process text in a left-to-right (or autoregressive) manner, BERT considers both the left and right context of each word simultaneously during training, allowing it to build deeper semantic representations based on the full sentence structure.
 However, this text encoder structure is flexible and can be substituted with other language models if needed.